Updated: April 2025

 Australia also possesses a substantial amount of rare earth minerals and other critical metals needed to facilitate the global energy transition.

-Among these minerals are some of the largest known reserves in the world of zinc, nickel and tantalum, as well as the second-largest reserves of key minerals like cobalt and lithium.
+Among these minerals are some of the largest known reserves in the world of zinc, nickel. tantalum, cobalt and lithium.
 These are essential for ensuring a global transition to net-zero emissions.

 Australian States Embrace Renewable Energy & Net Zero